google/certificate-transparency/README.md

 ### Using BoringSSL

-The BoringSSL fork of OpenSSL can be used in place of OpenSSL (but note that the experimental [CT DNS server](docs/DnsServer.md) does not support this configuration).
+The BoringSSL fork of OpenSSL can be used in place of OpenSSL.
 To enable this, after the first step (`gclient config ...`) in the gclient [build process](#build-quick-start), modify the top-level `.gclient` to add:

 ```python
       "custom_vars": { "ssl_impl": "boringssl" } },